Our Story

 Sustainability

-Domaine Lumineux is LIVE (Low Input Viticulture and Enology) certified, signifying our adherence to rigorous standards designed to minimize our environmental impact as we move towards a more sustainable future.
+Domaine Lumineux’s wines are sourced from LIVE (Low Input Viticulture and Enology) certified vineyards, signifying adherence to rigorous standards designed to minimize environmental impact as we move towards a more sustainable future.

-Our approach revolves around regenerative farming practices, including strategic cover crop planting to reduce atmospheric carbon and oak habitat preservation, ensuring the long-term health of our land.
-By nurturing ecologically rich areas within our vineyard, we cultivate biodiversity and maintain soil health, minimizing the need for intervention and fostering a vibrant ecosystem teeming with diverse microorganisms, flora, and fauna.
+The farming practices emphasize regenerative techniques, including strategic cover crop planting to reduce atmospheric carbon and oak habitat preservation, ensuring the long-term health of the land.
+By nurturing ecologically rich areas throughout the vineyard, biodiversity is encouraged and soil health maintained, minimizing the need for intervention and fostering a vibrant ecosystem teeming with diverse microorganisms, flora, and fauna.

-The core principle of LIVE, ‘Low Input,’ is exactly our philosophy.
-Instead of focusing on maximizing yield or rapid growth, we prioritize minimal yield and slow ripening, eliminating the need for pesticides or fertilizers that interfere with the natural growth process.
-Our hands-on approach prioritizes manual techniques such as pruning, trellis management, and soil care over chemical interventions.
+The core principle of LIVE, ‘Low Input’ is exactly our philosophy.
+Rather than maximizing yields or pushing rapid growth, the focus remains on balanced vines, moderate yields, and slow ripening fruit.
+This approach reduces the need for pesticides or fertilizers that can interfere with natural growth processes, favoring hands-on techniques such as pruning, trellis management, and soil stewardship.

-Domaine Lumineux practices dry farming to encourage healthy plant competition and conserve water resources in response to lower water availability and changing climates.
-Our dry farming techniques not only benefit the environment but also produce terroir-driven wines reflective of our unique vineyard site.
+Dry farming also encourages healthy plant competition and conserves water resources in response to lower water availability and changing climates.
+This dry farming technique not only benefits the environment but also produces terroir-driven wines.

-After you’ve enjoyed our wines, you can feel good knowing that our tasting room is a drop off location for natural cork recycling.
+Our Newberg tasting room also serves as a drop off location for natural cork recycling.
 Through a partnership with the organization, ReCork, we ensure that natural cork is repurposed into sustainable materials, further reducing our environmental footprint.

 Our Wines